-- (1) Vendors that supply goods and services to the University, or to students of the University in connection with their attendance at the University; - (2) Vendors from whom the University leases property, equipment or real estate; or from whom its students lease property, equipment or real estate in connection with their attendance at the University; - (3) Vendors of student loans or other financial aid, or representatives of such Vendors, with whom the University is dealing or planning to deal.

-b.
-Examples of Relationships That May Produce the Appearance of a Conflict

-A Vendor's influence, or apparent influence, over an employee is most likely to result from either a personal or a financial relationship between the employee and the Vendor with whom the employee deals.
-A Vendor's influence or apparent influence over an employee also can result from offers made by the Vendor to finance trips, travel, seminars, educational materials, or the like, that may in fact benefit the University or its students, but that also may be perceived receives reportable compensation from the University and its related organizations in excess of \$150,000; and
+- (1) Vendors that supply goods and services to the University, or to students of the University in connection with their attendance at the University; - (2) Vendors from whom the University leases property, equipment or real estate; or from whom its students lease property, equipment or real estate in connection with their attendance at the University; - (3) Vendors of student loans or other financial aid, or representatives of such Vendors, with whom the University is dealing or planning to deal. - b.
+Examples of Relationships That May Produce the Appearance of a Conflict A Vendor's influence, or apparent influence, over an employee is most likely to result from either a personal or a financial relationship between the employee and the Vendor with whom the employee deals.
+A Vendor's influence or apparent influence over an employee also can result from offers made by the Vendor to finance trips, travel, seminars, educational materials, or the like, that may in fact benefit the University or its students, but that also may be perceived as providing personal benefit to the employee or inappropriate benefit to the University.

-&lt;sup>6 An "executive-level employee" is an employee who satisfies the IRS definition of "key employee" for Form 990 reporting purposes, as amended from time to time.
+6 An "executive-level employee" is an employee who satisfies the IRS definition of "key employee" for Form 990 reporting purposes, as amended from time to time.
 Currently, the definition includes employees who meet all three of the following tests: